 Other exterior architectural features that have an unusual feature is the porch construction.
 The floorboards slope very gently to the outer edge of the porch so that rain water will drain off.
 The porch is 14 feet deep and the deck is constructed of white pine with eigh-by-eight wooden posts with covered corbel brackets.
 The rest of the exterior of the inn is covered with clapboard.

 The Sheridan Inn houses the famous Buffalo Bill Saloon.
 Colonel William F. Cody, better known as Buffalo Bill, special ordered a bar from England constructed of oak and mahogany.
 It is assumed that Buffalo Bill had it built during the beginning stages of the construction of the inn and the installation of the bar was closer to the end of the construction period.
 With no official shipping paperwork archived of the shipping of the bar from England to Wyoming, the bar was probably shipped in sections and traveled by railroad from the East Coast to Gillette, Wyoming.
 Then the bar was hauled 110 miles to Sheridan by an ox-drawn wagon.
-Buffalo Bill was involved with the Sheridan Inn since the grand opening where he led the grand march for the opening dance.
-He operated the inn from 1894 to 1896.
+According to Western lore, Buffalo Bill was involved with the Sheridan Inn since the grand opening where he led the grand march for the opening dance.

 Other first floor historical interior features include the registration desk and mail box receptacles in the main lobby as well as the exposed wooden beams in the main dining room, lobby and the bar area.
 In addition, the three stone fireplaces that are located in the main lobby, ladies parlor and the main dining room are part of the preservation easement.
 During the 1968 renovation by Neltje, the entrance to the ladies parlor and the dining room were altered.
 The original floor plan of the ladies parlor coincided with specific social standards of men and women from the 19th Century, which stayed into effect well into the 1920s for the Sheridan Inn.
 It was unacceptable for women to join men in the main lobby area of the inn and the space behind the registration desk where the saloon was located.
 These two main spaces were considered the “domain of men.”
 The ladies parlor located down the hall from the main lobby and the Buffalo Bill Saloon is the room where ladies gathered for their conversations and for formal introductions.
 The ladies parlor had its own outside entrance on the east side of the porch.
 This gave women access to the building without entering the main lobby.
 The interior door of the ladies parlor was originally located to the left side of the stone fireplace and allowed women access to walk down the hall into the dining room.
 There was a staircase which was opposite of this interior door and this enabled ladies to walk to and from the parlor and their room.
 Moving forward from this time period, Neltje’s 1968 renovation brought the needed space for larger social gatherings and the inn again became a center of community events.